Skip to content

 GET /v1/persons/{person_id}/account_snapshots/{account_snapshot_id}

-After creating an account snapshot, use this endpoint to link the customer's account snapshot to their existing credit line application.
+After creating an account snapshot, use this endpoint to link it to the application.
 You must add the account_snapshot_id in the request body.

-After the account snapshot is linked to the loan application, the application status changes to scoring_pending.
+After linking, the application status changes to scoring_pending.

 Request example

 In this step, you must upload the required documents and link them to the consumer fronting loan application.
-The necessary documents are agreed upon with Solaris' credit risks team and legal team during the project phase.
+The necessary documents are agreed upon with Solaris' credit risks team and legal team during the project phase (e.g., proof of income).

 You have to make a separate API call for each document.